sc3/cookcountyjail/README.md

 rm /tmp/ccj_cloned_db.json
 ```

-Note: loading your local database can take upwords of 10 minutes.
+Note: loading your local database can take upwards of 10 minutes.

-# Running the scraper locally
+## Running the scraper locally

-If you want to then keep your database up to date then you need to run the scraper to populate
-your database with the changed records.
+If you want to then keep your database up to date then you need to run the scraper to populate your database with the changed records.
 The command to run the scraper program is:

 ```
 ./manage.py scrape_inmates
 ```

-Note that the Cook County Sheriff's department typically finishes updating the inmate records for the previous day
-at around 8:30 am.
-It is recommend that you collect the records after this time, otherwise you can get partial
+Note that the Cook County Sheriff's department typically finishes updating the inmate records for the previous day at around 8:30 am.
+It is recommend that you collect the records after this time, otherwise you can get partial records.
-records.

-Other useful commands
+<code>scrape_inmates</code> also supports a <code>--limit / -l</code>
+flag which limits the number of records created and <code>--search /
+-s</code> flag which overrides the default A-Z search strategy.

+Other useful commands are listed below.
+Please read the documentation of the appropriate modules, and/or browse their code before using these commands.
+Some are now deprecated, and not all are intended to be used in a standalone fashion.
+Many supplement the scraper.

 ```
 ./manage.py check_inmate
 ./manage.py generate_datebase_audit_script
 ./manage.py generate_search_for_discharged_inmates_cmds
 ./manage.py generate_summaries
-./manage.py inmate_details
-./manage.py inmate_utils
 ./manage.py look_for_missing_inmates
 ./manage.py poll_inmates
-./manage.py scrape_inmates
-./manage.py utils
 ./manage.py validate_inmate_records
 ```

-<code>scrape_inmates</code> also supports a <code>--limit / -l</code>
-flag which limits the number of records created and <code>--search /
--s</code> flag which overrides the default A-Z search strategy.

 # License